MAS113 Introduction to Probability and Statistics

 Discrete random variables.
 Cumulative distributions and probability laws/ mass functions.
 Expectation and variance and their properties (e.g. E(X+Y)=E(X)+E(Y), E(aX+b)=aE(X)+b, Var(aX+b)=a2Var(X).)
 Bernoulli, binomial, Poisson and geometric random variables.
 Calculations of laws, means and variances.
 The Poisson distribution as the limit of a binomial.
 The binomial and Poisson distribution in R. Multivariate discrete random variables.
 Covariance and correlation between two discrete random variables.
 The multinomial distribution.
 4. Continuous Random Variables

 Area under a curve as a measure.
 Probability via integration.
 Continuous random variables and their pdfs.
 Examples.
 Uniform and exponential distributions.
 Mean and variance as integrals.
 The normal distribution.
 The normal distribution in R. The standard normal Z. Mean and variance in general case via X = σZ + μ.
-6. Introducing Statistics
+6. Independent and identically distributed random variables, and the central limit theorem

 Independent random variables.
-Sums of i.i.d. random variables.
+Sums of i.i.d. random variables; expectation and variance.
 Chebyshev's inequality and the law of large numbers.
+Moment generating functions.
 The central limit theorem.
-The expectation and variance of barX.
 7. Summarising and plotting data using R

 Working with data in R; calculating summary statistics; plots for visualising data.
 8. Introduction to statistical inference

 Probabilistic modelling of random sampling from a population.
 Estimating parameters of probability distributions.
-9. Point estimation
+9. Point and interval estimation

 The χ2 test for the analysis of contingency tables.
 Implementation in R.